HSBC cuts Mediterranean private bank team after drug-ring investigation

-ZURICH HSBC's (HSBA.L) private bank in Switzerland is "dramatically" cutting its north Africa and Israel teams after a former employee was convicted of laundering money for Moroccan drug dealers, it said.
+ZURICH, June 27 HSBC's private bank in Switzerland is "dramatically" cutting its north Africa and Israel teams after a former employee was convicted of laundering money for Moroccan drug dealers, it said.

-Sources close to the bank said the Mediterranean and Israel business, known as Medis, had managed up to $8 billion (5.2 billion pounds) and had between 12 and 15 staff.
+Sources close to the bank said the Mediterranean and Israel business, known as Medis, had managed up to $8 billion and had between 12 and 15 staff.

 "We have restructured the business dramatically.
 That will see the majority of clients leave," HSBC spokesman Medard Schoenmaeckers said.